build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 ```
 </br>

-You can verify in the CodeCatalyst console if the CloudFormation template is successfully updated in the repo.
+You can verify if the CloudFormation template is successfully updated in the repo - in the CodeCatalyst console, click `Code` in the left-side navigation menu, then select `Source repositories`.
+A new file `VPC_AutoScaling_With_Public_IPs.json` should be added to the repo.

 </br>

 ## Setting up workflows to deploy non-prod environment

-Next step is to created automated workflows.
-The intention is whenever a commit is push to the main branch, trigger automated actions.
+Next step is to create automated workflows.
+The intention is whenever a commit is pushed to the main branch, trigger automated actions.
 In our case, we are defining only one action - deploy the updated CloudFormation template and/or update the stack.

 Now you have 2 options for creating a workflow :
 1. Create Workflow using Code Catalyst Console in Visual drag-drop method [navigate to CI/CD -> Workflows]